Some California Cities Criminalize Nuisance Code Violations

 "That much money for some rooster?
 I think it's way too much.
 It's unfair," Morales says.
 "I don't know what to do because I don't have that much money."

-As a divorced, single mom Morales worked two, sometimes three jobs most of her adult life to provide for her family: cleaning houses, selling Avon, working in a convenience story.
+As a divorced, single mom Morales worked two, sometimes three jobs most of her adult life to provide for her family: cleaning houses, selling Avon, working in a convenience store.
 She saved enough to by some property, but isn't wealthy.

 "I never had that much money with me," she says.
 "I just try to have enough for my payments and the rest I spend it in take care of my houses and pay taxes and insurance and everything else."